 budrecki@plymouth.k12.wi.us

-Plymouth Joint School District is a K-12 public school district.
+The Board recognizes its responsibility to maintain the public records of this District and to make such records available for inspection and reproduction.
 People may request and obtain information and access records in the district office from 8 a.m. to 4 p.m. school days.
 Costs for obtaining records will depend upon the records requested.
 The legal custodian of the records is the Plymouth Joint School District.
 Local public offices include the superintendent, assistant superintendent, building principals, and director of facilities.